Green Certifications in Luxury Hotels: What They Mean

 Green certifications provide a tangible way for hotels to demonstrate accountability for their environmental and social impact.
 These certifications highlight progress in areas such as operational management and community engagement, offering travellers tools to identify responsible options.

 Imagine a hotel that transforms its practices to conserve water and energy, support local artisans, and protect surrounding biodiversity.
 Green certifications, when independently verified, validate these efforts and encourage the industry to prioritise responsibility.
+However, no certification can definitively qualify a hotel as 100% sustainable, let alone regenerative.
+The hospitality industry is on a long journey, and these certifications act as frameworks and signposts rather than endpoints.

 As travellers, it’s important to view certifications as part of a bigger picture, using them to inform our choices while questioning policies and requesting impact reports.
 This approach ensures our choices align with our values and leads to more enriching experiences.